rancher/rancher-docs/docs/reference-guides/cluster-configuration/downstream-cluster-configuration/node-template-configuration/azure.md

 :::note

-If using a VNet in a different Resource Group than the VMs, the VNet name should be prefixed with with the Resource Group name, example: `<resource group>:<vnet>`
+If using a VNet in a different Resource Group than the VMs, the VNet name should be prefixed with the Resource Group name.
+For example, `<resource group>:<vnet>`.

 :::